-The annual examinations take place in November-December for students in 30-week courses, and in September for students in 21-and 24-week courses.
+Most annual examinations take place in November-December although some are held in the mid-year recess.
 Students must make application to sit for examinations by a specified date, the procedure being described in the University Calendar.
 Enquiries should be directed to the Examinations Branch.
 Examination results are posted to the term addresses of students.
 No results will be given by phone.